-Child mental health waits worst on record
+Scotland's child mental health waits worst on record

 Scottish Labour’s health spokesman Anas Sarwar said: “To have nearly a third of young people waiting longer than 18-weeks for vital mental health treatment is a scandal – and, despite all the warm words from the SNP, this problem is actually getting worse.”

-Separate statistics show 76.3% of patients waiting for psychological therapies were seen within 18 weeks between April and June – down slightly from 78.4% in the previous quarter.
+Separate statistics show that 76.3% of patients were seen within 18 weeks for psychological therapies between April and June – down slightly from 78.4% in the previous quarter.

 Only NHS Greater Glasgow and Clyde and NHS 24 met with 90% standard.

-Ms Haughey said mental health services would be addressed in the First Minister’s legislative programme for 2018/19, due to be announced on Tuesday afternoon.
+Mental health services are expected to be addressed in the First Minister’s legislative programme for 2018/19, due to be announced on Tuesday afternoon.

-A new taskforce was set up in June aimed at reshaping and improving CAMHS.
+This comes after a new taskforce was set up in June aimed at reshaping and improving CAMHS.

 Ms Haughey said: “Demand for services is increasing as people become more aware of mental health issues and seek support, and this is a welcome step.